Page updated 15th June 2018

 Fragments of a drain installed by the Romans for their Bath House in Cathedral Yard were excavated in the street, indicating the street was within the Roman fortress.

-Bear Street was very close to the public water conduit situated at the front of the College of the Vicars Choral; the ancient underground passages from St Sidwells fed the conduit with pure water.
-When the cholera outbreak of 1832 broke out, many from the other side of South Street, in the Westquarter were infected from water from dipping in the leats.
+Bear Street was very close to the public water conduit situated at the front of the College of the Vicars Choral; the ancient underground passages from St Sidwell's fed the conduit with pure water.
+When the cholera outbreak of 1832 broke out, many from the other side of South Street, in the Westquarter were infected from water dipped from the leats.
 Bear Street, although very short, only suffered two deaths from the disease, a result of their clean water supply.

 On the marriage of the Prince of Wales in March 1863, the street erected celebratory decorations "Bear-street had a fine bold arch of evergreens, interspersed with coloured lamps, and surmounted by a fine transparency, with the words- "Albert Edward and Alexandra - Health and happiness," belonging to Mr. Hutchingson."

 It was proposed the the street be widened from the top at Palace Street down to the last house fronting South Street in 1871, although the scheme never happened due to the cost.
 Then, 1884, it was macadamised and a pavement created on the north side.
 Apart from the Bear Inn, the only other public house so far traced to Bear Street is the Crown and Anchor which had a change of licensee in 1873.

 Sources: Cathedral Archives, British Newspaper Archives.
 History of Exeter by Alexander Jenkins.

 Hookers map of Cathedral Yard.
 Bear Gate is immediately above the coat of arms at the bottom of the image.